jonathanbodnar/gclegacy/README.md

-# PlanTakeoff API
+# PlanTakeoff Platform

-AI-powered architectural/MEP plan analysis and takeoff API.
+AI-powered architectural/MEP plan analysis and takeoff platform.
 Upload plan files, extract geometry and dimensions, generate normalized takeoff data, and automatically build materials lists using configurable rules.

+This is a monorepo containing both the backend API and frontend React application.

 ## Features